 6G Class Page

 It is vitally important to read regularly and in year six we expect children to read at least three times per week and have their planner signed.
 During lessons we will read numerous texts, take part in class discussions and answer comprehension questions.
 Some of the class novels include: Stay Where You Are and Then Leave, Skellig, Graveyard Book and Wonder.
 We read our class novels each and every day and it is always a time that the children look forward to.

 Persistence and Perseverance

 Each week children receive a piece of maths and English homework based on the learning that has taken place this week.
 The homework is set on a Friday and is expected to be handed in on the following Friday along with the three signatures for reading.
-Any problems regarding homework please contact a member of staff (6T).
+Any problems regarding homework please contact a member of staff (6G).